luisdiogo2071317/azure-docs.pt-pt/articles/iot-hub/iot-hub-devguide-query-language.md

 GROUP BY properties.reported.telemetryConfig.status
 ```

-A sintaxe formal GROUP BY está:
+A sintaxe formal para GROUP BY é:

 ```
 GROUP BY <group_by_element>